MattSedmak/restaurant_app/README.md

 ## Restaurant Booking App - ReactJS (TS)

-We created a SPA with ReactJS with our own [API](https://github.com/MattSedmak/restaurant_server) and MongoDB as our database.
+We created a SPA with ReactJS with our own backend [API](https://github.com/MattSedmak/restaurant_server) and MongoDB as our database.

-## Installation
+## Installation & Usage

 1. [Clone repo](https://github.com/MattSedmak/restaurant_app)
 2. `npm i`